Chepman32/NewQuizApp/README.md

 ---

 ## Credits
-Original Software Design Document inspiration provided by an AI System Architect; this README reflects the current implementation and concrete plans for NewQuizApp.
+Original Software Design Document inspiration provided by an AI System Architect; this README reflects the current implementation and concrete plans for QuizSprint.

 ---